lvgl/lvgl/docs/details/widgets/arc.rst

 Interactive area
 ----------------

 By default :cpp:enumerator:`LV_OBJ_FLAG_ADV_HITTEST` is disabled which means the arc's whole area is interactive.
 As usual :cpp:func:`lv_obj_set_ext_click_size` can be used to increase the sensitive area outside the arc by a specified number of pixels.

 If :cpp:enumerator:`LV_OBJ_FLAG_ADV_HITTEST` is enabled the arc will be sensitive only in the range of start and end background angles and on the arc itself (not inside the arc).
 In this case ``ext_click_size`` makes the sensitive area ticker both inward and outward.
 Additionally, a tolerance of :cpp:expr:`lv_dpx(50)` pixels is applied to each angle, extending the hit-test range along the arc's length.

-Place another object to the knob
+Place another Widget to the knob
 --------------------------------

-Another object can be positioned according to the current position of the arc in order to follow the arc's current value (angle).
+Another Widget can be positioned according to the current position of the arc in order to follow the arc's current value (angle).
 To do this use :cpp:expr:`lv_arc_align_obj_to_angle(arc, obj_to_align, radius_offset)`.

 Similarly
 :cpp:expr:`lv_arc_rotate_obj_to_angle(arc, obj_to_rotate, radius_offset)` can be
-used to rotate the object to the current value of the arc.
+used to rotate the Widget to the current value of the arc.

 It's a typical use case to call these functions in the ``VALUE_CHANGED`` event of the arc.